Entry & Exit Control Attendant (Part-Time)

 Department: Access Control

-This position is represented by the bargaining unit.
+This position is represented by the Collective Bargaining Agreement.

 Under the direction of the Privileges/Entry-Exit Control Supervisor and closely following departmental guidelines and procedure, the Entrance/Exit Attendant is responsible for all facets of Entry-Exit control for the Regenstein Library and the Crerar Library.
 Performs work in accordance with Library standards and procedures.